-- For the convenience and ease of taxpayers, ITR can be now filed without PAN and quoting only Aadhar to make interchangeability of PAN card and Aadhar card possible.
+- For the convenience and ease of taxpayers, ITR can be now filed without PAN and quoting only Aadhar to make the interchangeability of PAN Card and Aadhar card possible.

-- Surcharge enhanced to 3% and 7% for individuals with income of Rs.
+- Surcharge enhanced to 3% and 7% for individuals with an income of Rs.
 2-5 crore and above Rs.
-5 crore, respectively.
-This measure is taken with a view of increasing tax contribution from those belonging to a high income level.
+5 crores, respectively.
+This measure is taken with a view to increasing tax contributions from those belonging to a high-income level.

-- To bolster growth of MSME sector further, interest subvention of 2% provided for incremental or fresh loans.
-This will help to keep supply chain intact.
+- To bolster the growth of the MSME sector further, an interest subvention of 2% was provided for incremental or fresh loans.
+This will help to keep the supply chain intact.

-- Lower rate of 25% applicable on companies with annual turnover of Rs.
+- A lower rate of 25% is applicable to companies with an annual turnover of Rs.
 250 crore extended to firms with annual turnover up to Rs.
 400 crore.
 This step covers 99.3% of all firms.

 - Taxpayers with less than Rs.
-5 crore as annual turnover to file only quarterly returns.
+5 crores as annual turnover to file only quarterly returns.

 - 2% TDS levied on cash withdrawal exceeding Rs.
-1 crore in a year from bank account for business payments.
-This measure is oriented to discourage practice of cash transactions.
+1 crore in a year from a bank account for business payments.
+This measure is oriented to discourage the practice of cash transactions.

-- To tackle Angel Tax issue, investors and start-ups filing requisite declarations not to be scrutinized in terms of valuation of share premium.
-E-verification mechanism to be set up for this purpose.
+- To tackle the Angel Tax issue, investors and start-ups filing requisite declarations are not to be scrutinized in terms of the valuation of share premium.
+E-verification mechanism is to be set up for this purpose.